 A more interesting question is: a more or less egalitarian (not-so-distant) future?
-(Once the genetic architecture of egalitarianism itself is cracked, this question will take on another even more interesting dimension.)
+(Once the genetic architecture of egalitarianism itself is cracked, this question will take on an even more delicious dimension.)

 Shulman, C., & Bostrom, N. (2014).
 Embryo Selection for Cognitive Enhancement: Curiosity or Game‐changer?.
 Global Policy, 5(1), 85-92.